Kale and butternut squash mac and cheese is an easy, healthy and deliciously creamy side dish or vegetarian main that everyone’s sure to love!

 So since we’re in November and since that means the next holiday is Thanksgiving, I’m going to focus on that.

-This veggie mac and cheese, you guys.
 It’s everything I could ever want it to be.
-It’s loaded with vegetables, coated in a creamy, cheesy sauce and topped with buttery breadcrumbs that bake up nice and crispy.
+It’s loaded with vegetables, coated in a creamy, cheesy sauce and topped with buttery breadcrumbs that bake up nice and browned and crispy.

 You won’t want to stop eating it.
-And I won’t stop you!

 - Want a bit of spice?
 You can stir in ¼ teaspoon cayenne pepper when you add the cheese and salt and pepper.
 You can also add some hot sauce at the table (I do this so the kids can have the un-spicy version).

 This totally works on its own as a vegetarian main dish but you can also pair it will baked chicken or my balsamic pork tenderloin with thyme.
-Or turkey, if it's Thanksgiving 😉

-(I’ve also got this round-up of 45 Thanksgiving side dishes if you’re ALL about the sides like me. 😉)
+I’ve also got this round-up of 45 Thanksgiving side dishes if you’re ALL about the sides like me.

 And whether it’s for the holidays or just a delicious family dinner, I hope you’ll give this kale and butternut squash mac and cheese a try.